Why Code Compliance Alliance™ Exists

 Design ventilation as a system.

-When meaningful collaboration happens:
+When meaningful coordination happens:

 Costs go down.